GaelleChapuis/WGs/Physiology/INSTALL_NEEDLES.md

 -	`./WGs/Physiology/`
 -	the ibllib Matlab library

-## Within the GUI
+## Usage
 A blank window should have appeared by now.
-Click on `File > Load`.
+-	click on `File > Load`.
 This will fetch and display the Atlas you did download.
+-	click and remain clicked on the AP line on the axial window and move to find a coronal plane
+-	click on one of the blue electrodes to jump to the corresponding coronal plane.